../../_images/vampir_logo.png

 Do not run Vampir on a login node for trace files > 1 GB!
 Please see the next 2 sections for running larger trace files.

-After logging onto Summit (with X11 forwarding), execute the series of commands below:
+After logging onto your machine with X11 forwarding, execute the series of commands below:

 Once the GUI pops up (might take a few seconds), you can load a file resident on the file system by selecting Local File for file selection.